 An Introduction to Gantt Charts

 The Gantt chart was first introduced by Henry Gantt.
 It is a type of bar chart used by business and manufacturing organizations to indicate schedules for a particular project.
 In other words, a Gantt chart is a graphical representation of the time it takes to start a task and follow it through to completion.
-With a Gantt chart, an organization is able to indicate both start and finish dates of a project alongside summaries of each element of the project.
+With a Gantt chart, an organization can indicate both the start and finish dates of a project alongside summaries of each element of the project.
 If done correctly, it can also show how much an element of a project depends on, or is related to, the other elements.
 In addition, Gantt charts may also be used to indicate the current status of a schedule using "percent-complete" shadings and other features.

 How to Create a Gantt Chart

 There are several ways to create a Gantt Chart.
 First, you may choose to use dedicated project management software to do it or simply use Excel.
-Some examples of project management software are: Project KickStart Pro 5, SmartDraw, "Gantt Chart Software", etc. A few of these are free, and choosing which software to use is personal preference.
+Some examples of project management software are Project KickStart Pro 5, SmartDraw, "Gantt Chart Software", etc. A few of these are free, and choosing which software to use is a personal preference.
 However, if you already have Excel installed on your computer, it will work just fine.

 Advantages and Disadvantages of Using Gantt Charts:

 More often than not, a Gantt chart is most effective when used to illustrate steps involved in completing small projects or events.
-As the task or project becomes larger, using the chart becomes difficult, which makes it unrealistic for use, especially on most computers displays because larger tasks may not fit well on a screen.
-Another issue with using Gantt charts for project management is that they communicate very little information per unit area of display and as a result are often considered too complex to effectively illustrate larger projects.
+As the task or project becomes larger, using the chart becomes difficult, which makes it unrealistic for use, especially on most computer displays because larger tasks may not fit well on a screen.
+Another issue with using Gantt charts for project management is that they communicate very little information per unit area of display and as a result, are often considered too complex to effectively illustrate larger projects.

 Other advantages and disadvantages of using Gantt charts are as follows: